Opportunities to do research at Swedish HEIs

 Laboratories at several Swedish higher education institutions are offering various types of support to researchers from Ukraine, including laboratory time.
 The open laboratories are registered on the research organisation EMBO’s website – filter using “Sweden”.
 External link.

-At present, laboratories at the following higher education institutions have opened up to receive researchers: University of Gothenburg, Karolinska Institutet, Lund University, Stockholm University, Uppsala University, and Umeå University.
+At present, laboratories at the following higher education institutions have opened up to receive researchers: University of Gothenburg, Karolinska Institutet, Lund University, Malmö University, SciLifeLab, Uppsala University and Umeå University.

 Global Young Academy is also putting together initiatives from different laboratories; among these are laboratories at Karolinska Institutet, ScieLifeLab, the Swedish University of Agricultural Sciences, Chalmers University of Technology, Lund University, Stockholm University and Umeå University.
 All initiatives are gathered together in a list in Google Docs.
 External link.

 The European Research Council (ERC) is encouraging researchers with ERC grants to offer work to researchers from Ukraine.
-Several researchers active in Sweden are now offering work with their research teams; among these are researchers at Karolinska Institutet, Uppsala University, Lund University, the Swedish University of Agricultural Sciences, the University of Gothenburg and the Royal Institute of Technology (KTH).
+Several researchers active in Sweden are now offering work with their research teams.

 See the ERC’s overall list of job offers and contact details for researchers External link.